-By using the customer’s browsing cookies, you can retarget for products the user has shown interest in.
+Using the customer’s browsing cookies, you can retarget for products the user has shown interest in.
 Display personalized ads or an offer to increase their chances of purchasing it.
-Also, you can send emails reminding customers that they still have items in their cart and offer discounts for completing the purchases.
-Retargeting will help you guide your customers to making a purchase by looking at their past experiences.
+You can also send emails reminding customers that they still have items in their cart and offer discounts for completing the purchases.
+Retargeting will help you guide your customers in purchasing by looking at their past experiences.

-Amazon displays products in the homepage that are “inspired” by the user’s browsing history.
+Amazon displays products on the homepage that are “inspired” by the user’s browsing history.
 If the user has viewed coats and jackets previously, this carousel will feature the top-selling items from the category and also the products on offer.
-This is a good way of reminding customers where they left the last time and tailor the product suggestions according to their preferences.
+This is a good way of reminding customers where they left the last time and tailored the product suggestions according to their preferences.

 8) Upsell Relevant Products on the Product Page

 When a visitor lands on your product page, he is interested in the product and willing to pay for it.
 This heightened interest makes product pages the perfect location to display highly relevant items that might interest your customers.

 This type of personalization works on a per-product basis instead of a per-user basis.
 But, because the recommended products are related, the customer will engage well with the offer.

 Look at how Amazon clubs products that are frequently purchased together as a bundle.
 Also, the site suggests the products that other customers usually buy after viewing this product.
 This is a great way to upsell other recommended products.